-Ok, I’m so excited to share this activity with you, Mamas!
-This Ice-Age Bin is super-simple to put together, will cost you nothing, and, it’s going to keep your little ones busy for a good, long time!
+Ok, I’m so excited to share this activity with you!
+This Ice-Age Bin is super-simple science activity for toddlers and preschoolers.
+It will cost you nothing to put together, and, it’s going to keep your little ones busy for a good, long time!

 It’s funny how we ended up doing this today: back in the fall, I filled a plastic container with water, tossed in a few small toys and random objects (buttons, shoe laces etc), and popped it in the freezer, thinking we’d have fun with it on a warm fall day.
 Well, the temps must have dropped, either that or I just kept forgetting about it because we never did get around to using it.